-The line comes from the Bhagavad Gita, the Hindu epic which Mohandas Gandhi described as his “spiritual dictionary”.
-On July 16, 1945, these words were spoken by J. Robert Oppenheimer, director of the Manhattan Project, as he witnessed “Trinity”, the world’s first nuclear detonation.
+The line comes from the Bhagavad Gita, the Hindu epic Mohandas Gandhi described as his “spiritual dictionary”.
+On July 16, 1945, these were the words of J. Robert Oppenheimer, director of the Manhattan Project, on witnessing the world’s first successful nuclear test.

-The project had begun with a letter from prominent physicists Leo Szilard and Albert Einstein to President Franklin Roosevelt, warning that Nazi Germany may have been working to develop a secret “Super Weapon”.
-The project ended with the explosion of the “Gadget” in the Jornada del Muerto desert, equaling the explosive force of 20 kilotons of TNT.
+The project began with a letter from physicists Leo Szilard and Albert Einstein to President Franklin Roosevelt, warning that Nazi Germany may have been working to develop a secret “Super Weapon”.
+The “Trinity” test culminated in the explosion of the “Gadget” in the Jornada del Muerto desert, equal to the explosive force of 20,000 tons of TNT.

 The Manhattan Project, the program to develop the Atomic Bomb, was so secret that even Vice President Harry Truman was unaware of its existence.

-President Roosevelt passed away on April 14, and Harry Truman was immediately sworn in as President.
-He was fully briefed on the Manhattan project 10 days later, writing in his diary that night that the US was perfecting an explosive “great enough to destroy the whole world”.
+President Roosevelt passed away on April 14, Harry Truman immediately sworn in, as the new President.
+Ten days later he was fully briefed on the Manhattan project, writing in his diary that night that the US was perfecting an explosive “great enough to destroy the whole world”.

 Nazi Germany surrendered on May 7, but the war in the Pacific theater, ground on.
 By August, Truman faced the most difficult decision ever faced by an American President.
-Whether to drop an atomic bomb on Imperial Japan.
+To deploy an atomic bomb.

-Kokura was the primary target on this day, but local weather reduced visibility.
-Bockscar criss-crossed the city for the next 50 minutes, but the bombardier was unable to see well enough to make the drop.
-Japanese anti-aircraft fire became more intense with every run, and Second Lieutenant Jacob Beser reported activity on the Japanese fighter direction radio bands.
+Kokura was the primary target on this day in 1945, but local weather reduced visibility.
+Bockscar crisscrossed the city for the next 50 minutes, but the bombardier was unable to see well enough to make the drop.
+Japanese anti-aircraft fire became more intense with every run, while Second Lieutenant Jacob Beser reported activity on Japanese fighter direction radio bands.